supertuxkart/stk-addons/README.md

 The STKAddons source code tree has grown somewhat organically over the years.
 There are many places where the source could be cleaned up.

-There are a number of ongoing refactoring projects within the code-base:
-* Making use of a template engine for all UI code.
-The first version of STKAddons had html baked right into the PHP code, and this is generally considered bad practice.
-  I (Stephen) have been trying to slowly weed that out and move to template files for everything, so that we might offer customizable themes or a mobile UI for example.

 There are also a number of particularly ugly sections of code which need major
 refactoring: